shridhar-123/certified-kubernetes-administrator-course/docs/02-Core-Concepts/13-ReplicaSets.md

 ## Difference between ReplicaSet and Replication Controller
 - **`Replication Controller`** is the older technology that is being replaced by a **`ReplicaSet`**.
 - **`ReplicaSet`** is the new way to setup replication.
+##Note:-
+RC can be present for single node pod, it will make sure that if pod on node dies, it will bring up another node!
 ## Creating a Replication Controller

 ## Replication Controller Definition File